5G-MAG/Getting-Started/index.md

 # Overview

-This website serves as an umbrella for documentation, practical guidelines and examples of applications that can be built with the software packages and also in combination with other platforms.
+This website serves as an umbrella for documentation, practical guidelines and examples of applications that can be built with the software packages available as 5G-MAG Reference Tools and also in combination with other platforms.

 A summary about what we do can be found below.